-- 1. In the menu, select File | Build Settings.... - 2.
-We need to add Scenes to this list that we want bundled into our game file.
+- 1. In the menu, navigate to File | Build Settings.... - 2.
+We need to add the Scenes to this list that we want bundled into our game file.
 The first Scene we add to the list will be the first one Unity displays to our player, so that's where our preloader or title screen should normally go.

 Because we have only one Scene in this game so far, click on the Add Current button to pop it into the list.
 In games with multiple Scenes, you can simply click-and-drag those Scenes into the list to add them to the build.
+Be sure to choose Web Player as your deployment preference if you'd like a file that can be played in a browser.

-- 3. Click on the Build & Run button. - 4.
+- 3. Click on the Build And Run button. - 4.
 Unity asks where you want to save the .unity3d game file.
 Choose a folder and click on the Save button. - 5.
 In the background, Unity cranks out a .unity3d file and an .html file to house it.
 Then Unity throws us to our default web browser and opens the HTML file.
 And there's our game, running beautifully within the browser.